xinyee20/tp/docs/UserGuide.md

 **Remark** |Very Poor| Poor| Sufficient|Good|Commendable

 **Format:**
-`addscore MARK name/NAME id/STUDENT_ID`
+`addscore name/NAME id/STUDENT_ID score/SCORE`

 **Example:**

-After **lesson 1-2**, you felt that your student `Aaron Tan` with Student ID `e0123456`  from **group G04** participated sufficiently in class but could be more active, you would like to give him a `3` for his participation.
+In tutorial lesson **1-2**, you felt that your student `Aaron Tan` with Student ID `e0123456` from tutorial group **G04** participated sufficiently in class but he could have given more insightful responses.
+You decided to award him a score of `3` for his participation.

-To give him a score:
+Awarding a student participation score in a tutorial lesson:
 1. Navigate to view group G04 lesson 1-2 via ![`viewlsn`](link to viewlsn command) command.
-2. Type `addscore 3 name/Aaron Tan id/e0123456` into the *Command Box*.
+2. Type `addscore name/Aaron Tan id/e0123456 score/3` into the _Command Box_.
 3. Press `Enter` to execute.

 Outcome:
-1. The *Result Display* will show a success message.
+1. The _Result Display_ will show a success message.
-2. You can now see that his score has been updated on the *Student Information Panel*.
+2. You can now see that his score has been updated on the _Student Information Panel_.

 ![Figure X. Outcome of a successful add score for 1 student command](images/ui/addscore_student.png) _Figure X. Outcome of a successful add score for a student command_

-#### Viewing statistics of class participation: `stats`
+#### 4.3.2.
+Export participation scores as CSV file: `exportscore`

-you can use this command to view the average score for each student for a specific tutorial group and tutorial.
+You can use this command to export the participation scores of a specified tutorial group as a CSV file.

-##### Format:

-`stats TUTORIAL_GROUP LESSON_NUMBER`

-##### Example:

-If you wish to view the average participation marks for tutorial group `GO9` and tutorial `7-2`, follow the steps below to learn how.

-Viewing the average class participation mark
+**Format:**
+`exportscore grp/GROUP`

+**Example:**
+You may need to collate the class participation marks for tutorial group `GO7` into a CSV file for grading on a different platform (i.e LumiNUS).
+You can do the following steps.

+Exporting participation scores:
-1. Type `stats G09 7-2`
+1. Type `exportscore grp/G07` into the _Command Box_.

-2. Press `enter` to execute the command
+2. Press `Enter` to execute.

 Outcome:

-#### Exporting of class participation grades to CSV: `exportCp`

-You can use this command to export the class participation marks of a specified tutorial group into a CSV file.

-##### Format:

-`exportcp TUTORIAL_GROUP`

-##### Example:

-Assuming you need to collate the class participation marks for tutorial group `GO7` into a CSV file for grading on a different platform (i.e LuimiNUS).
-You can do the following steps

-Exporting class participation marks:

-1. Type `exportcp G07`

-2. Press `enter` to execute the command

-Outcome:

----
+1. The _Result Display_ will show a success message.
+2. The file will be generated.

-### <ins>4.4.
-Question Addressing</ins>
+### 4.4.
+Question Addressing

 Need to keep track of all your students' questions during lessons quickly?
-This feature allows you to key in questions easily for future references.
+This feature allows you to key in questions easily for future reference.

 #### 4.4.1.
 Add a new question: `addqn`

 You can use this command to add a question that was asked in a lesson, so that you can address the question at the end of the lesson.

 **Format:**
 `addqn qn/QUESTION`

 **Example:**
-When teaching group `G04` lesson `1-2`, a student ask a question, and you want to note it down.

-To add a question to group `G04` lesson `1-2`:
+A student asked, "What is the deadline for the report?" in a tutorial lesson.
+As there were some changes made to the deadline, you want to note this question down, check the new deadline and address the question after the tutorial lesson.

+Adding a question:
 1. Navigate to view group `G04` lesson `1-2` via [`viewlsn`](#452-view-an-existing-tutorial-lesson-viewlsn) command.
-2. Type `addqn qn/What is the deadline for the report?` into the *Command Box*.
+2. Type `addqn qn/What is the deadline for the report?` into the _Command Box_.
 3. Press `Enter` to execute.

 Outcome:
-1. The *Result Display* will show a success message.
+1. The _Result Display_ will show a success message.
+2. The question will be added to the list of questions.

 #### 4.4.2.
 Delete an existing question: `delqn`

-You can use this command to add a question that was asked in a tutorial lesson, so that you can address the question at the end of the lesson.
+You can use this command to delete a question that was asked in a tutorial lesson, after addressing the question at the end of the lesson.

 **Format:**
 `delqn INDEX`

 **Example:**
-When teaching group `G04` lesson `1-2`, you answered one of the questions and wants to delete it from the list of questions.
+You addressed one of the questions at the end of a tutorial lesson and you want to delete the question from the list of questions.

-To delete a question from group `G04` lesson `1-2`:
+Deleting a question:
 1. Navigate to view group `G04` lesson `1-2` via [`viewlsn`](#452-view-an-existing-tutorial-lesson-viewlsn) command.
-2. Type `delqn 1` into the *Command Box*.
+2. Type `delqn 1` into the _Command Box_.
 3. Press `Enter` to execute.

 Outcome:
-1. The *Result Display* will show a success message.
+1. The _Result Display_ will show a success message.

----
+2. The question will be deleted from the list of questions.

-### <ins>4.5 Utility</ins>
+### 4.5 Utility

 #### 4.5.1.
 View an existing tutorial group: `viewgrp`
 You can use this command to view the list of students and tutorial lessons of an existing tutorial group.
 You will also be able to execute tutorial group-related commands.

 **Format:**
 `viewgrp grp/GROUP`